jpizzolatto/AngularJS_Study/README.md

 # AngularJS_Study
-Application using AngularJS to study purpose
+Application using AngularJS for study purpose

 This application works like a Fronend, consuming RESTs of NodeJS_Study application.